atruong39/cse15l-lab-reports/lab-report-1-week-2.md

     cp WhoAmI.java WhoAmICopy.java; javac WhoAmICopy.java; java WhoAmI
     ```

+    This is an extremely versatile shortcut.
+For example, you could c

 * You can use the arrow keys to cycle through previously entered commands.
+This is an extremely useful shortcut since very often, when programming, there are certain commands that you will need to repeat multiple times.
+For example, after making changes to a `.java` file, you will then need to run `javac` to compile the file and the `java` to run it.
+In addition, besides

+All of these shortcuts combined will help

 ## Step 8: Conclusion